 Laura is co-editor of The Conservative Woman.
 She was born and raised in Dublin.
 She is a graduate in law from University College Dublin and Cambridge.
 She is a former barrister who practised at the criminal bar before taking a break from her career to care for her family.

-She has appeared on Newsnight, the Sky News paper review, ITV Daybreak and for Radio 4, World at One; Bringing up Britain; Woman’s Hour; and, You and Yours.
+She has appeared on the BBC TV’s Question Time, Newsnight and the Daily Politics and Sky News’s paper review, ITV Daybreak and for Radio 4, on Any Questions; World at One; Bringing up Britain; Woman’s Hour; and You and Yours.

 She appeared in the Sunday Times News Review and took part and debated in the BBC 100 Women ‘Half the World Speaks’ event at Broadcasting House.

 Contributors to The Conservative Woman

 Jill is a freelance writer, commentator and policy analyst specialising in social policy.

 Karen was born and raised in Johannesburg, South Africa.
 She has lived and worked in the UK, Singapore and Canada.
 Karen writes on politics, anti-Semitism and Islamic fundamentalism amongst other topics.
 She has studied at Rhodes University, the University of the Witwatersrand, Cambridge University and the University of Suffolk.
 She has a Masters Degree in Anthropology and a post-graduate diploma in Journalism.

 Philippa is Head of Public Policy at the Christian Medical Fellowship.

 Dr Laura Keynes is an academic, writer and critic based in Cambridge.
 She writes for Standpoint magazine, the Catholic Herald and The Tablet.